aristofany-herderson/react-pokedex/README.md

 ## 💻&nbsp; Project

 🐉 A complete pokemon data for you.
-Including image, name, types, stats, characteristhics and more!
+Including pokemon image, name, types, stats, characteristhics, evolutions and more!

 <br>